THE RED HOUSE

 We are professional writers who have facilitated numerous getaways, so we know what it takes to have a successful writers retreat, and it’s all included.

 Just bring your writing project and yoga pants.
 We’ll take care of the rest.

-The Red House hosts Writer in Residence retreats several times per year, each with a different focus.
-Our Writer in Residence events are perfect for writers who want feedback and training on best practices.
+The Writing at the Red House retreats happen several times per year, each with a different focus.
+Our retreats are perfect for writers who want feedback and training on best practices.
 We invite a writing expert to join our writers staying at the Red House.
-To find out which Writer in Residence is right for you, check out our upcoming events.
+To find out which retreat is right for you, check out our upcoming events.

 7:00 – 8:00 AM Breakfast